 Medicare Advantage Plans in Maryland

-Maryland also has a number of Medicare Advantage plan carriers.
+Maryland also has several Medicare Advantage plan carriers.
 In these plans, you agree to use a network of doctors.
 Premiums are often lower because of this.
-Many Advantage plans have a built-in Part D plan.
+Many Advantage plans usually have a built-in Part D plan too.

 Unlike Medicare supplements, Maryland Medicare Advantage plans pay instead of Medicare.